jeremyzyang/targeting_for_longterm_outcomes/README.md

 5. Generating synthetic data

 This is not part of the policy learning pipeline.
-It generates synthetic data that preserves the joint distribution of the original data.
+It generates synthetic data that preserves the joint distribution of the original data in the first experiment.

 Input data: original data.
 Output data: synthetic data.

+6. Optimizing and evaluting policy on synthetic data

+This is not part of the policy learning pipeline.
+It conducts policy optimization and evalution on the synthetic data.

+Input data: synthetic data.
+Output data: optimized policy and difference in policy values.